 My children motivate me.
 I want them to grow up understanding the importance of kindness, looking after each other and that giving back can be just as rewarding as receiving.
 I hope that my business shows them in just a little way how this can be done.

 The first time I sent a donation to my charity was the best feeling.
 It wasn’t even a huge amount, but the fact that I could contribute from something I had I made and someone else had chosen to purchase was incredibly rewarding.

 Sometimes it’s the cause that comes first and I research to find relevant charities to support it and other times it’s the charity that I initially discovered.
 But they have to work together appropriately.
 In some instances, I launch without a charity because it can be just as important to raise awareness around the cause as raising money.
 When I contact the charity, I explain what I do and we agree on a partnership agreement.

 Yoga, meditating, going for a run or walk always help me recharge.
 I do so much of my work through my phone, that switching it off every once in a while help give me a break and allow me to focus attention elsewhere.

 Borrow Box allows you to digitally borrow e-books and e-audiobooks from your local library.
 I’ve been listening to The Happiness Advantage by Shawn Achor which discusses how happiness and positivity can contribute to successful futures.
-I’d definitely recommend.
+I’d definitely recommend it.